OpentheGaet/Rest-api-Angular/README.md

 # Back-end
-So for the back-end, I use Symfony with the API Plateform which offer the way to share the data with the front-end application with a back-end application that is specially designed for restful api in terms of security and maintenance.
+So for the back-end, I use Symfony with the API Plateform which offer the way to share the data with the front-end application.
+It consists of a back-end application that is specially designed for restful api in terms of security and maintenance.
 Futhermore, the framework is easily parametrable by versus the context of the application.